Leave of Absence/ Withdrawal

 To qualify for a Leave of Absence, students must have a minimum cumulative grade point average (GPA) of 2.0.
 Students who apply for a Leave of Absence with a cumulative GPA of below 2.0 will be Withdrawn from the College and must apply for readmission when they plan to return.

-Leave of Absence/withdrawal and Grades
+Leave of Absence/Withdrawal and Grades

-International Students Taking a Leave of Absence/withdrawal
+International Students Taking a Leave of Absence/Withdrawal

-International students on an F-1 visa must meet with a Designated School Official (DSO) and be advised on the effect a Leave of Absence or Withdrawal will have on their visa status.
-International students on an F1 visa who are approved for Withdrawal are considered out of status and must return home within 15 days.
+International students on an F-1 visa must meet with the Primary Designated School Official (PDSO) and be advised on the effect a Leave of Absence or Withdrawal will have on their visa status.
+International students on an F1 visa who are approved for a Leave of Absence or Withdrawal are considered out of status and must return home within 15 days.
+In specific cases where the reason for the leave of absence is medical in nature, students may be eligible for a Medical Reduced Course Load (RCL).
+Students approved for RCL are allowed to remain in the U.S. and keep an active SEVIS record and Visa.

-Tuition and Fees
+Tuition and Fees on Leave of Absence

 Students who unofficially withdraw (stop attending without officially completing a leave of absence or withdrawal form) from the College will have their tuition and fees refunded based on the last known date of attendance as reported by the academic departments.

-Access to Services and Readmission to The College
+Access to Services and Readmission to The College on Leave of Absence

 Students on a Leave of Absence must notify the Registration Office at least two months before the beginning of the term in which they plan to return and will be eligible for priority registration based on their class level.
 They must make sure all holds have been cleared and financial arrangements have been made by published deadlines for that semester.